Congratulations! Your marketing plan is working and has generated a new patient lead through your dental website.

 How to create effective email drips for your dental practice

 It’s not really that difficult to create effective email drips.
+This is an effective internal dental marketing strategy that you can do yourself.
 You just need to consider the five Ws (and one H).

 Who do you want to reach?

 First, decide first which people you are going to email to.
 You can target people who completed a particular form on your website, visited your office, purchased a particular service, or completed some other action as a trigger.
 You could also go in the opposite direction and focus on people who didn’t take a particular action, like schedule a 6-month checkup or complete treatment for recommended restorative work.